dereklukacs/waiting-game/stickrunner/iteration.md

 I think the left to right rate limit should increase slightly as the difficulty increases

+On first load, show instructions for how to run the claude code integration `npx waiting-game@latest setup` and `npx waiting-game@latest start`

+add the npx commands to the bottom right of the screen

 ========= UNFINISHED TASKS BELOW THIS LINE =======

+let's make sure the local server handles pre-compact commands